Mortgage Options for Buying a Second Home in Canada

 What Is a Second Home Mortgage?

 A second home mortgage is a loan used to finance the purchase of a property other than your primary residence.
-This can include various property types, including vacation homes, secondary residences, or seasonal properties.
-Unlike investment properties, a second home is intended to be owner-occupied, meaning you or your family occupy the home rent-free for at least some of the year.
+This can include vacation homes, secondary residences, and seasonal properties.
+Unlike income or investment properties, a second home is intended to be owner-occupied, meaning you or your family occupies the home rent-free for at least some of the year.

-Obtaining a mortgage on a second home follows the same qualifying rules as your primary residence as long as you intend to occupy the home.
-If you have no plans to occupy the second home, it will be considered an investment property and will have stricter lending criteria than a mortgage for a second home you intend to occupy.
+Obtaining a mortgage on a second home follows the same qualifying rules as your primary residence, as long as you intend to occupy the home.
+If you have no plans to occupy the second home, it will be considered an investment property.
+While income and investment properties can be considered a second home if you own the property alongside your primary residence, they are typically subject to stricter lending criteria than a mortgage for a second home you intend to occupy.

 Reasons for Buying a Second Home